Hair Business Education

 During the late1980s and early 1990s, the hub of manufacturing for Remy hair extensions and wigs began migrating from Western Europe and the U.S. to South Korea.
-The Korean hair industry began making itself into the distribution and retail segments of the hair extensions and wigs industry by opening retail stores progressively throughout the U.S. In Western Europe, the South Asian industry also entered the Remy hair industry, and their success mirrored the expansion of the Korean-American hair extensions industry in the U.S. Distributors and retail stores began to spring up, with Indians and Pakistanis owning 95%percent of the retail industry, but sourcing from Korean factory’s to be branded in the U.S.
+The Korean hair industry began making itself into the distribution and retail segments of the hair extensions and wigs industry by opening retail stores progressively throughout the U.S. In Western Europe, the South Asian industry also entered the Remy hair industry, and their success mirrored the expansion of the Korean-American hair extensions industry in the U.S. Distributors and retail stores began to

 The Hair Retail Industry, 1990 to 2000: